Stalking

 • Done anything that has intimidated, frightened, or alarmed you?

-Stalkers may interfere in a victim’s life in many ways, affecting everything from the victim’s reputation to their employment and/or physical safety.
-A common and significant consequence is victims losing financial or other resources, which can quickly spiral.
+A stalker may interfere in your life in many ways, affecting everything from your reputation to your employment to your physical safety.
+A common and significant consequence of stalking is victims losing financial or other resources, which can quickly spiral.
 Has the offender:

 • Significantly and directly interfered with your life?